 For the sponge:

-- Leave 10 minutes.
-It will bubble and become spongy.
-If it doesn’t don’t go any further because it means the yeast is not working.
+- By hand, put ½ cup water, 1 cup whole wheat flour, 1 teaspoon honey, and 1 tablespoon dry yeast in a bowl and stir to mix.
+Leave for 10 minutes.
+The mixture will bubble and become spongy.
+If it doesn’t look active, don't go any further; it means the yeast is not working.

 - Stand mixer: mix the sponge in the mixer bowl directly.

-- Stir the sponge and add the milk, honey, oil, 2 cups of the flour, and mix a little.
+- Stir the sponge and add 1 cup milk, ¼ cup runny honey, ¼ cup vegetable oil, 2 cups of the flour, and mix a little.

-- Add the salt and half of the warm water.
+- Add 2 teaspoons salt and ½ cup warm water.

-- Mix well and add flour until it becomes a heavy mixture, adding the rest of the water as needed.
+- Mix well and add 2 to 3 cups whole wheat flour until it becomes a dense dough, adding the rest of the ½ cup water as needed.
 You might not use all the liquid, maybe a tablespoon or two less.
-The batter will be thick but soft, it will not be floury.
+The batter will be thick but soft and not floury.

 - Put in an oiled or greased bowl, turn so that the entire surface is greased, cover, and let rise until it doubles in volume in a draft-free, tempered place.